[Ansible 2.12] Playbook to enable yum on EOL CentOS 6

 IP: 192.168.33.15

-Since the CentOS 6 environment basically uses an old version of Python, Ansible uses the corresponding old version (2.12).
+Since the CentOS 6 environment generally uses an older version of Python, we will use the older compatible version (2.12) of Ansible

-In a previous article, I explained how to build Ansible 2.12, so please refer to it here.
+In a previous article, we explained how to build Ansible 2.12, so please refer to this.

 [Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2